 It is the measure of product adoption versus the theoretical market for the product.
 Let's understand this better with an example:

-Among those 300 million potential users, 30 million wear wristwatches.
+Let us further assume that among the 300 million potential users, 30 million wear wristwatches.

-Market Penetration as an activity:
+Market Penetration as an Activity:

 *Market share is defined as the amount of business a specific company controls in a market.